 Unlike lions, leopards are usually solitary cats except for a mother caring for her cub or a mating.
 These stocky, large cats have immense strength which allows them to drag their kills up trees and safeguard them from rival predators.
 They feed on a variety of animals including impala, baboons, birds, and wildebeest.

 As the most elusive of all the big cats, the leopard is one of the most desired sightings in the Kruger.
 There are about 1000 leopards in the Kruger National Park, with the best chance of spotting these shy predators being in the southern part of the Kruger at the Sabie and Shingwedzi.

-The African elephant is one of the most mesmerizing animals you’ll come across at the Kruger.
+The African elephant is one of the most mesmerizing Kruger Park animals.
 They are the world’s largest land animal, with males weighing up to 7 tons and females up to 4 tons.

 These sociable animals are commonly found in herds led by an older female elephant (the matriarch) or as solitary bulls.
 Elephant herds are likely to be found near a water source – they can draw about 17 liters of water at once.
 They also enjoy mud baths as it wards off parasites and protects them from the severe African sun.